1999AZZAR/Systemd-Service-Manager-Web-UI/readme.md

 **Important:** Always double-check the permissions you are granting, especially `NOPASSWD` commands and file writing permissions like `tee`.

+> **⚠️ WARNING:** Granting `NOPASSWD` for service file editing and/or journal access effectively grants root privileges for those operations without requiring a password.
+Misconfiguration or compromise of the web UI could:
+> - Modify or delete critical system unit files.
+> - Enable an attacker to install or alter services.
+> - Expose or tamper with sensitive system logs.
+>
+> **Recommendations:**
+> - Restrict commands to the narrowest possible paths and arguments (e.g., `/etc/systemd/system/*.service`).
+> - Avoid broad wildcards that may cover unintended files.
+> - Always validate changes with `visudo -c` and keep backup copies of sudoers files.
+> - Consider enabling logging/auditing (e.g., via `auditd`) to monitor sudo and journal access.

 ## Usage

 1.  **Access the UI:** Open your web browser and navigate to: